Offer Offer

 sql server logs

-This blog gives you a big picture of the SQL Server Error Log file, where it is located in the system & the bets way to open & view it.
-So, let’s have a deeper look at it.
+This blog gives you a big picture of the SQL Server Error Log file, where it is located in the system & the best way to open & view it.
+Users can easily open, read, & check MS SQL error log file with the management tab of SSMS, T-SQL xp_readererrorlog command, automated utilities, etc. Understanding the Log file itself is quite significant for users to proceed further.

 The SQL Server Error Log sounds like SQL Transaction Log, which keeps a record of database transactions and ensures database integrity.
 Right?
-Unfortunately, Error Log file is not like that.
+Unfortunately, the error Log file is not like that.

 SQL Error Log files are very much different from SQL Server LDF.
 It majorly comprises User-defined events and is used to troubleshoot system problems.
 In this technical guide, we are going to provide complete information about Microsoft SQL Server Error Log File.